 - Finally, torque the pulley

-However, if you don’t want to buy a professional kit, you can simply opt for an Opall Crank Pulley Tool Kit.
-It comes with a crank pulley tool, one reinforcement ring, and two sets of removable pins.
+However, if you don’t want to buy a professional kit, opt for an Opall Crank Pulley Tool Kit.
+It has a crank pulley tool, one reinforcement ring, and two removable pins.

-The best thing is this kit is quite affordable and comes with a one-year warranty.
-Moreover, it comes with an integrated low profile handle allowing you to remove the crank pulley conveniently.
+The best thing is that this kit is affordable and has a one-year warranty.
+Moreover, it has an integrated low-profile handle that allows you to remove the crank pulley conveniently.

-This screen wrench holder comes with a new V2 design with an upgraded small pin.
+This screen wrench holder has a new V2 design with an upgraded small pin.

 Conclusion

-Ignoring the crankshaft pulley will lead to some severe damage to the engine, crankshaft, or belts.
+If you disregard the crankshaft pulley, you will damage the engine, the crankshaft, and the belts.

-Take care of your crankshaft pulley, and don’t let it wobble!
+Take good care of your crankshaft pulley and ensure it doesn’t shake!